The 10 Best Fidelity Index Funds to Invest in 2026

 When selecting index funds, it’s crucial to consider investment goals, risk tolerance, and time horizon.
 Fidelity’s range of index funds provides diversified options to meet a variety of investor needs.

-These eight top Fidelity index funds represent core, growth, mid-cap, international, and retirement-focused strategies.
+These ten top Fidelity index funds represent core, growth, mid-cap, international, and retirement-focused strategies.

-Whether you’re starting your investment journey, planning for retirement, or rebalancing an existing portfolio, these funds offer strong foundations, growth potential, and cost efficiency as of November 2025.
+Whether you are beginning to invest, planning for retirement, or rebalancing your portfolio, these funds provide strong foundations, growth potential, and cost efficiency in 2026.